wasserth/TotalSegmentator/README.md

 ### Installation

-TotalSegmentator works on Ubuntu, Mac and Windows and on CPU and GPU (on CPU it is slow).
+TotalSegmentator works on Ubuntu, Mac and Windows and on CPU and GPU.

 Install dependencies:
 * Python >= 3.7
 * [Pytorch](http://pytorch.org/) >= 1.12.1

 Optionally:
-* if you input DICOM images and run on MacOS you have to install [dcm2niix](https://github.com/rordenlab/dcm2niix)
 * if you use the option `--preview` you have to install xvfb (`apt-get install xvfb`)
-* for faster resampling you can use `cucim` (`pip install cupy-cuda11x cucim`)

 Install Totalsegmentator